flamelily-bluescsi/bluescsi/initiatoruk.md

 ![{{page.cart_description}}]({{page.cart_image}})

-This is to purchase a NEW Initiator BlueSCSI version, more info [Here](https://github.com/BlueSCSI/BlueSCSI-v2/wiki/Initiator-Mode).
+This is to purchase a NEW Initiator BlueSCSI version, more info <a href="https://github.com/BlueSCSI/BlueSCSI-v2/wiki/Initiator-Mode" target="_blank">here</a>.
 This allows you to directly connect your 2023.09a Desktop Hardware version BlueSCSI to a vintage SCSI drive and copy data from it without needing a bootable "Host Device".
 Please add a [Pico Wifi](/picowifi) if you would like to  include the Wifi element, else it will come with a normal Pico without Wifi.
 This will be jumper configured for normal SCSI drive operation.
-Please read the Wiki, link above, to see how to configure and use the Initiator Mode.
+Please read the <a href="https://github.com/BlueSCSI/BlueSCSI-v2/wiki/Initiator-Mode" target="_blank">Wiki</a>, to see how to configure and use the Initiator Mode.

 * NEW Board just released
 * Initiator Board with 2 SD sockets and USB C